Configure WorkHub for Your Team

 Leave Types

-Create and manage leave type categories that users can select when submitting leave requests.
-Each leave type has:
+Create and manage leave categories that users select when submitting leave requests.

 Use the Add Type button to create a new leave type.
 Existing types can be edited or deleted using the action icons on each row.

-Common mistake Deleting a leave type that has existing leave requests associated with it.
-Before deleting, make sure no active or pending leave requests reference this type.
+Warning Before deleting a leave type, make sure no active or pending leave requests reference it.

 Leave Approvers

 Assign a default leave approver for each user.
-When an approver is assigned, it is automatically set and locked in the leave request form, meaning the user cannot change it.
+When an approver is assigned, it is automatically set and locked in the leave request form so the user cannot change it.

 Tip Use the bulk assignment feature to quickly set up approvers when onboarding a new team.
 Select all team members using "Select All," choose a team lead as approver, and click "Apply."